OPCFoundation/UA-Nodeset/IEC61850/README.md

 ## OPC UA NodeSets for IEC61850

-These nodeset were never released and there are known issues.
+These nodesets were never released and there are known issues.

 They can still be downloaded from the OPC Foundation website as part of the RC for the associated companion specification: